pyro-kinetics/pyrokinetics/docs/howtos/convert.rst

 Pyrokinetics will automatically detect the type of the input file.
 Note that when converting between codes only the data stored in `LocalGeometry`, `LocalSpecies` and `Numerics` is transferred over.
-Any other CGYRO input parameters are taking from a template file which is taking from `pyrokinetics.template_dir`
+Any other CGYRO input parameters are taking from a template file in `pyrokinetics.template_dir`

 This is effectively the same as doing the following in a python script